 Improve Shoulder Mobility, Decrease Pain:

-If you are missing those last few degrees of shoulder mobility when working over head it, you need to work on your mid back mobility.
-If you struggle to lock out when pressing overhead.
+If you are missing those last few degrees of shoulder mobility when working overhead it, you need to work on your mid-back mobility.
+If you struggle to lockout when pressing overhead.
 Feel like thrusters are a punish.
 Or you struggle with your receiving snatch position.
-And are constantly loosing the bar forwards it may be time to take a good hard look at your upper back.
+And are constantly losing the bar forwards it may be time to take a good hard look at your upper back.

 Thoracic Rotation Test

-- Sit on a chair or table with the backs of your knee bent to 90* and backs of your knees touching the chair/table (This will isolate the rotation to your mid back and take out the hips from the equation).
+- Sit on a chair or table with the backs of your knee bent to 90* and the backs of your knees touching the chair/table (This will isolate the rotation to your mid-back and take out the hips from the equation).

 - Raise arms in front and brings palms together